coatless-quarto/colab/README.md

 Additional languages are supported via magic commands without requiring specific setup cells.

+- Ruby
+- Perl
+- bash/sh

+For additional languages, you can define custom magic commands and setup cells in the document's header.

 ## Acknowledgements

 This extension is based on the [Using Google Colab with GitHub](https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb#scrollTo=8QAWNjizy_3O) notebook.